Harlem on My Mind protest: Official responses

-Hoving's press release, in which he responds to "all persons who have been offended", responding to the controversy can be read in full via the Thomas J. Watson Library's Digital Archives.
-Mayor Lindsay, despite being a friend of Hoving's, criticized the Museum for its choices as racist, anti-Semitic, anti-Irish, and anti-Puerto Rican, later threatening to withhold financial support from the Museum if the catalogue were not removed.
+Released on January 21, 1969 Thomas Hoving's press release, in which he responds to "all persons who have been offended", responds to the Harlem on My Mind controversy that can be read in full via the Thomas J. Watson Library's Digital Archives.
+The purpose of the article from Hoving was an apology towards “the deeply disturbed groups of persons in this city” The Mayor Lindsay, despite being a friend of Hoving's, criticized the Museum for its choices as racist, anti-Semitic, anti-Irish, and anti-Puerto Rican, later threatening to withhold financial support from the Museum if the catalogue were not removed.
 Hoving included two disclaimers in the catalogue warning of the racism and anti-Semitism within, and Random House (the publisher) included these in bookstore copies, as well as issuing their own apology.
 State Commissioner of Human Rights Robert Magnum asked that the show be closed "until it reflects a more accurate record of the aspirations, achievements and goals of the black people of New York."

 Art criticism

 Art critics were divided in their responses.
 Many argued whether the Museum should even include exhibits of "sociological documentation", and if that should be considered art or not, or where such an exhibit should be included.
 Then The New York Times art critic John Canaday admitted he knew little of Harlem culture, and what he did know had been influenced by common perception of Black culture as being a modernization and extension of "plantation" culture, concluding that he was not qualified to judge a show like "Harlem on My Mind".
 By March 1969, the exhibit was reported to still be drawing large crowds.
 Almost 75,000 people visited the show during its opening week, and hundreds of thousands more before it closed later in March.
 Throughout, picketing continued.